 4. A copy of any of the following:

 *Duly filled Banker’s confirmation form

-*Your utility bill issued within the last three months for the address stated on the form (to be notarized by a notary public, certified by the SAPS or confirmed by the Nigerian embassy if foreign).
+*Your utility bill issued within the last three months for the address stated on the form (to be notarized by a notary public, or certified by the SAPS or confirmed by the Nigerian embassy).

 *A stamped Bank statement or Credit Card statement issued within the last three months showing your address.

 i.
 One reference letter obtained from a current account holder (Nigerian) with any Nigerian Bank and a banker’s confirmation.

 ii.
 Two reference letters from current account holder (Nigerian) with any Nigerian Bank.

 Ensure that all the documents you are submitting to GTBank are certified at any South African Police Service (SAPS) Station.

 You may now scan all your documents and forward them via email to: firstname.lastname@example.org

 GTBank have a repository for download-able forms.
 If you need additional forms to support your application, click here.